carepass/client-libraries/README.md

 Quick Start: Examples you can use
 =================================
-For the best example as to how to use the iOS library for the CarePass APIs, view the unit tests.
+For an example of how to use the API, including key configuration, see `/carepass-api/src/main/java/com/aetna/carepass/CarePassApplication.java` in the source

 Adding the CarePass Java Client Libraries to Your Project
 ========================================================